inet-framework/inet/showcases/emulation/basic/doc/index.rst

 The veth devices are created with the help of the script file.
 The destination address for the ping application in the sender host needs to be the same as the IP address of ``veth1``.
-When the veth devices are properly configured and brought up, the simulation can be started.
+When the veth devices are properly configured and brought up, the simulation is started.

 The simulated ping application in the sender host sends the PING REQUEST messages towards the receiver host.
-The :ned:`ExtLowerEthernetInterface` of the sender host writes the message into the ``veth0`` virtuel ethernet device.
+The :ned:`ExtLowerEthernetInterface` of the sender host writes the message into the ``veth0`` virtual ethernet device.
 The message the arrives at ``veth1`` and is processed be the host OS.
 A PING REPLY message is then routed through the veth devices, where the :ned:`ExtLowerEthernetInterface` of the sender host read ``veth0`` and processes the reply message.
 The output is written into the ``inet.out`` file.